rschristopher/rschristopher.github.io/src/prices.md

 If you’re working on something aligned with our mission, reach out.
 We care more about helping the right people than maxing out invoices.

 **Can I pay in Bitcoin or sats?**
 Yes!
 We accept payments in Bitcoin (via on-chain or Lightning).
-Sats prices are shown for convenience and updated dynamically based on market rates.
-Contact us for payment details.

 ---